rae-drt/tna-exploratory-notebooks/named-entity-recognition/README.md

 # Named Entity Recognition (NER)

 This case study introduces [HuggingFace library](https://huggingface.co) which can be used to access various LLM models.
-For this case study, the task of NER is worked upon.
+For this case study, the task of NER and named entity linking is worked upon.

 ## Libraries